Coral in non-tropical regions: The poleward migration of coral species

-One way, however, that corals "might escape ocean warming, is to migrate into cooler waters."
-The planktonic larvae of the corals could colonise suitable new areas but, for corals in places like the Great Barrier Reef; the required migration rate is about 15 km per year, which is much faster than corals can grow.
+Corals might evade ocean warming by migrating into what had been cooler waters.
+The planktonic larvae of the corals could colonize suitable new areas, but for corals in places like the Great Barrier Reef; the required migration rate is about 15 km per year, which is much faster than corals can grow.
 Another downside is that ocean acidification impacts are more severe in cooler waters.
 Coral reefs may therefore be "squeezed into a narrower latitudinal distribution by ocean warming in the tropics, and ocean acidification in cooler oceans."
 This phenomenon has been referred to as the global poleward migration of coral species - who are seeking cooler climates - or to the growth of coral in temperate regions.

 Sydney, Australia

 Where the Great Barrier Reef's already tropical waters are heating up quickly (sometimes reaching 35 °C), Sydney's slowly warming and previously temperate waters are becoming increasingly biodiverse.
 At least four types of hard and branching corals have been identified in Sydney's Northern Beaches, including the Pocillopora aliciae; a species which Marine Ecologist and University Professor Douglas Booth observes had only been recorded in Port Stephens, which is approximately 120 km to the north.
 This is the furthest recorded southern migration of any tropical coral species, which is due possibly to the strength of the East Australian Current, which is driving species southwards along the east coast.
 These branching corals are providing habitats for a range of marine species also typically found much further north, such as trapezia crabs, tropical gobies and multiple species of damselfish.
 The combined arrival of non-native coral and marine species demonstrates how the poleward migration of tropical coral has the potential to alter marine environments and their inhabitants.